Survivors left ‘dangling about 100ft’ over high-voltage power lines after plane crash

 A pilot, identified by Maryland State Police as Patrick Merkle, 65, and a passenger Jan Williams, 66, were onboard, said Pete Piringer, chief spokesperson for the Montgomery County Fire & Rescue Service.

+He said the two people had suffered hypothermia and orthopaedic and trauma-related injuries.

+They were taken down by 12.36am after the crews were able to electrically ground the plane.

 The rescue units arrived to find the aircraft suspended approximately 100ft in the air.
-The two occupants were not injured at the time of the crash, he said.
+The two occupants were not injured at the time of the crash, Mr Piringer has said before their rescue.

 The occupants of the plane are “dangling about 100ft in the air and everything is still energised at this time,” Mr Piringer said.